Skip to main content

 The secondary procurement process is the way an agency selects a vendor from an existing panel.

-1. Contact the Agency Contact for the ICT Common Capability products or services you require.
+1. Contact the Agency Contact for the Common Capability ICT products or services you require.

 2. Sign a standard confidentiality agreement so all vendor catalogues can be released.